 By Matt Ocko & Zack Bogue 06.05.19

-SentinelOne is combating this trend with an all-on-one protection platform that blocks known threats, identifies new ones through behavioral analysis, and automatically isolates and terminates exploits.
-The company backs its technology with a $1 million ransomware warranty.
-All of this is accomplished with software that requires so little memory it can be deployed on nearly any device - even the industrial machinery and infrastructure hackers are increasingly targeting.
+SentinelOne can protect every device, from industrial control systems to the smart speaker on your counter.
+Their platform blocks known threats, identifies new ones with AI-driven behavioral analysis, and automatically isolates and halts exploits.
+They accomplish all of this with software that requires so little memory it can be deployed on even the smallest devices.

-As our lives are increasingly digitized and formerly analog machines migrate to the highly attacker-vulnerable Internet of Things, device and data protection become critical for civilized society to function.
+As our environments become more digitized, and as formerly analog machines migrate to the vulnerable Internet of Things, device and data protection become critical for society to function.
 Most exploits are executed subtly and are only detectable for seconds or minutes.
-SentinelOne responds to threats of all levels quickly and decisively, without having to pull a human into the loop, without degrading performance on even the smallest computing footprint.
+SentinelOne responds to all levels of threat quickly and decisively, without having to pull a human into the loop, without degrading performance, on even the smallest computing footprint.
 Computer security threats are largely automated—the future of threat protection will be, too.
 We’re proud to support SentinelOne as they make the digital world a safer place.